NAUTILUS AWARD WINNER

 A strange, fun book that offers a look into a neurodivergent perspective in an absurd yet immersive way.
 While it is aimed at a younger audience, I thoroughly enjoyed reading it: its weirdness has its own logic to it that makes the world seem surprisingly real, and the characters are fun and - reading as an autistic person - relatable.
 If you or your child are a fan of out-there stories, then I can't recommend this enough.

-NOLY - THE ARTSY READER - BBNYA panellist OCT/20 *****
+NOLY - THE ARTSY READER - BBNYA panellist UK - OCT/20 *****

 This book reminded me a bit of a dark but hopeful blend of Charlie and the Chocolate Factory and Alice’s Adventures in Wonderland.
 It’s strange and weird – in a very fun way, while equally touching upon very important topics that find a place in fiction not nearly often enough.
 The unique and outstanding humour as well as the serious undertone show how skilled the author is.